renyujiang/EC601/Project 2/README.md

 1. In this project, I use tweepy to request data from twitter API, which is an easier way to get data when compared with self-made code.
 But tweepy may comes into some problems when used with botometer, detailed info is in issue.

-2. For botometer and Google nlp module, I used typical methods in official introduction.
+2. For botometer and Google nlp module, I used typical methods in official tutorials.